Vynxlabs/ModernBrochure/.cloudcannon/schemas/listing.md

     type: multiselect
     options:
       values: data.listingTags
-  primaryImage:
+  expireDate:
+    hidden: !canExpire
+  images:
-    comment: "This image will be used for the listing card, and will be the first image in the gallery"
+    comment: "The first image will be used as the primary image will be used for listing cards"
 ---